hindmost/reduxed-chrome-storage/README.md

 Type: `string`<br>
 Default: `'reduxed'`

-The key to be used for storing/tracking data in `chrome.storage`.
+Key under which the state will be stored/tracked in `chrome.storage`.

 ### bufferLife
 Type: `number`<br>